shtlrs/apitest_assignment/README.md

 ## Getting Started

 This project was written in python to test Github's gist api.
-The test cases were developped using the Behavior Driven Development method.
+The test cases were developped using the Behavior Driven Development method: (https://cucumber.io/docs/bdd/)
 The requests were sent using python's 3rd party library: requests.

 ### 1. Prerequisites